kristinemlarson/gnssrefl/README.md

 **WARNING: All access to UNAVCO data will end October 1, 2022 unless [you sign up for an account there](https://www.unavco.org/data/gps-gnss/file-server/file-server-access-examples.html)**

-**WARNING: CDDIS has changed their high-rate directory protocol for older files.
-This means some of our download codes now fail.
-If someone wants to provide a pull request that addresses this issue, I would be happy to implement it.
-I am not willing to write such code myself.**

 ## Table of Contents

 We are [developing readthedocs documentation](https://gnssrefl.readthedocs.io/en/latest/): please check it out, we'd love feedback.